 1. What is Your Customer Acquisition Cost?

-To calculate your customer acquisition cost, total your monthly marketing expenses (advertising, PR, etc) and divide by the number of new customers you sign up every month.
+To calculate your customer acquisition cost for your subscription service, total your monthly marketing expenses (advertising, PR, etc) and divide by the number of new customers you sign up every month.

 So, if your marketing expenses are $3,600 each month and sign up 250 new customers, you’ll have a CAC of $14.40.